 1. Streamline Extensions and Plugins

 Extensions add power but can bloat editors.
-In VS Code, I disabled 10 unused extensions (e.g., old Java linters) via Extensions > Manage
+In VS Code, I disabled 10 unused extensions (e.g., old Java linters) via Extensions > Manage, cutting RAM usage by 300MB.
+For Atom, prune packages in Settings > Packages.

 Sublime’s curated plugins are leaner, but avoid redundant linters.
 Use Activity Monitor to spot memory hogs—disabling VS Code’s “Ruby” extension saved 100MB on my M1 MacBook Air.